sebastianspicker/phyphox-arduino-classroom-kit/README.md

 Follow the [Quickstart](#quickstart) steps to flash and import, then verify:

 - The plot updates with live sensor data after connecting.
-- Switching to a different `*.phyphox` experiment changes the streamed sensor (e.g., accelerometer vs. gyroscope).
+- Switching to a different experiment changes the streamed sensor (e.g., accelerometer vs. gyroscope).

 ## Security